cherwin/qbe/README.md

 ### SSH to Virtual Machine

-This command is for you convenience and only works with Terraform and SSH installed locally.
+This command is for your convenience.
+You must have Terraform and SSH installed locally.
 I assume that you have `ssh-agent` configured correctly.
 Otherwise SSH manually.

     make shell